Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_call

-Simulates a contract method call without an actual transaction, using the blockchain state at a specific transaction or block.
+Performs a read-only simulation of a smart contract function call on a given RVM, without creating a transaction.

 ### Parameters